 Here you have a map with the directions from Reykjavik to Landmannalaugar's Visitors center.
 There, you can park your rental car and start your adventure in the Highlands right away!
 In this area, you will also find Landmannalaugar's Hot Spring and a campsite.

-First of all, check what your rental company’s insurance covers you for.
+First of all, check what your rental company’s insurance covers.
 As I mentioned, some F roads will require you to ford rivers and not all companies cover water damage.
 The F roads are covered with loose rocks that can jump up and damage your car from underneath, so it’s important to keep your speed down.

 If you use the F 208 Route North we provided on the map, you can avoid crossing rivers.
 There is a parking area right before the river.
 Park there and walk across the bridge, the visitor's center is right on the other side.